We get commissions for purchases made from our affiliates through links in this article. Learn More.

 A diamond’s beautiful sparkle is its defining feature, instantly signaling to your fiancé-to-be that they’re wearing something that’s truly unique and special.

 Below, we’ve explained which diamond cuts sparkle the most.
+While technically round diamonds will have the most sparkle, other factors can make a diamond shine.
+Like this oval cut, which is exquisite and will have all the sparkle you need.
 We’ve also shared some expert advice on how to choose a diamond that reflects as much light as possible, producing the most impressive sparkle, brilliance and fire.

 Before we get into the sparkliest diamond shapes, let’s look at what makes a diamond sparkle in the first place.

 A diamond’s sparkle depends on its ability to take in light, then reflect the light back out towards the person looking at the diamond.
 The more light the diamond reflects from its facets, the more sparkly it will typically look.

 To do this, diamonds are cut into shapes made up of numerous facets.
 Each facet acts similarly to a mirror, reflecting light from one part of the diamond to another, then bouncing it back out of the diamond to create a beautiful sparkle.

 Now, it’s important to break down what “sparkle” means in this sense, since well cut diamonds can reflect different types of light.
 This ability to reflect light is typically referred to as “brilliance” and “fire.”